giroma/buy-btc/README.md

 **run 'npm install' in 'client' directory, for react dependencies**

-'yarn dev' from root runs both node and client concurrently
+run 'yarn dev' from root, to run both node and client(React) concurrently

+## Testing
+'npm test' from 'client' directory

 ## Future additions:
 Bitfinex API websocket for price data
+More testing